ironsheep/P2-vscode-extensions/README.md

 - Offers companion Theme (Two themes: Syntax+Semantic, and Syntax only - mostly used during semantic highlighting development)

 ### Up next
+We are working to routinely add features to this extension for the next month or two.
+The hover support for P2 just arrived, here the next updates in the works:

+- Improve Hover support for P2
+- Add similar Hover support for P1
+- Add "Help With Function and Method Signatures" Feature.
+When the user enters a function or method, display information about the function/method that is being called.
+Awaken this for P2 and P1

 These are not yet definate but I'm:

 - Looking into providing a full spin/spin2 language server.
 This would allow all files in the project to contribute symbols, not just the current file being edited